 Ready-to-pour fondant is difficult to find, but one of these dry mixes can help you cover petit fours and cookies in record time.

-- Pastry Chef Central offers a dry fondant mix from CK Products that you can flavor and color yourself.
+- CK Products offers a dry fondant mix that you can flavor and color yourself.
 A 16-ounce package is priced around $4.

 - Squires Kitchen carries SK Fondant mix.
 This company is located in the UK, but they offer international shipping if you need it.
 A 500 gram package runs just over £4.00.